U.S. House plans Friday vote on bill key to Pacific trade pact

-WASHINGTON (Reuters) - Republicans aimed for a vote on Friday to hand President Barack Obama the coveted “fast-track” trade negotiating authority he needs to complete his signature Pacific trade pact after concessions to Democrats appeared to smooth the way forward.
+WASHINGTON (Reuters) - Republicans aimed for a vote on Friday to hand President Barack Obama the coveted “fast-track” trade negotiating authority he needs to complete his signature Pacific trade pact, but Democrats warned the matter was far from settled.

-In a memo to fellow Republicans, Majority Leader Kevin McCarthy said the House of Representatives would vote on Thursday on new funding for a program to help workers hurt by trade, before Friday’s debate on legislation to speed trade deals through Congress.
-That tackles a key Democratic concern.
+Even as Democratic leaders huddled in the Capitol over ways to help House of Representatives Speaker John Boehner move a package of trade bills to a vote, the Republican-controlled House Rules Committee was debating steps on trade that upset some Democrats.

+Those included language that would ensure trade agreements do not lead to changes in U.S. laws on immigration or climate change, addressing pet concerns of some Republicans.
+They were among more than 60 amendments suggested.

 If the legislation passes, it would reassure Japan, the second-largest economy, after the United States, involved in the TPP talks.
 Japanese officials have said fast-track approval is necessary for the creation of the 12-nation TPP, which would encompass 40 percent of the world economy.

-“Trade votes are never an easy lift around here, but Republicans are continuing to work, and we’re seeing some positive momentum in the right direction,” House Speaker John Boehner said after a closed-door meeting with fellow Republican lawmakers.
+“Trade votes are never an easy lift around here, but Republicans are continuing to work, and we’re seeing some positive momentum in the right direction,” Boehner said after a closed-door meeting with fellow Republican lawmakers.

 Exiting the meeting, Representative Paul Ryan, who chairs the powerful House tax committee, said he was “comfortable” that the measure had enough backing in the House, where Republicans have 246 seats to Democrats’ 188.